Collier Street: History

+Amenities

 The Church of England primary school (St. Margaret's CEP) has been enlarged several times, now to accommodate more than 100 pupils.
 The closest comprehensive secondary school is Mascalls Academy and there are several private schools in the area.
 Ex-pupils of St. Margaret's typically attend Mascalls or one of the various grammar schools in the nearest towns.

-The village is in a rural location but is close to the larger villages of Yalding, Marden and Horsmonden.
-The nearest towns are Paddock Wood, Maidstone, Tonbridge and Royal Tunbridge Wells.
-Collier Street as a village incorporated a handful of smaller places named for the older farms or substantial houses which existed before the majority of the village's housing was built in Victorian times: for example Saxonden, Spitzbrook and Mockbeggar.
-A couple of old wealden roads make up the village proper; the main road which has no specific name is the B2162 leading from Yalding in the north to Horsmonden in the south.
-This is the central section of a longer old road running from SE London / NW Kent down to Rye on the south coast.